chklovski/CheckM2/README.md

 `conda create -n checkm2 -c bioconda -c conda-forge checkm2`

+However, conda can be very slow when processing requirements for the environment.
+A much faster and better way to install CheckM2 is to install using mamba and creating a new environment:

+`mamba create -n checkm2 -c bioconda -c conda-forge checkm2`

 CheckM2 is also available on Pypi.
 To install via pip, use the checkm2.yml file provided in the github to create a new conda environment:

 `conda env create -n checkm2 -f checkm2.yml` and